dan-j/eventing-natss/docs/jetstream.md

 #### Dispatcher configuration

-The dispatcher is configured by a `ConfigMap` which should contain a file in yaml format called `eventing-jetstream`.
+The dispatcher is configured by a `ConfigMap` which should contain a file in yaml format called `eventing-nats`.
 This config map is mounted as a volume by the controller when it creates the dispatcher.
 Which config map is mounted is configurable by the [Controller Dispatcher Configuration](#Controller Dispatcher Configuration) documented above.